lertsoft/GPD_WIN4/README.md

 https://github.com/Valkirie/HandheldCompanion/tree/0.14.0.9

 #### Universal x86 Tuning Utility
-> Upstream project for the handheld version of this same tool.
+> Upstream project of the handheld version of the tool name the same but for handheld PCs.

 Manage, Control, and change the TDP and other settings of any x86 device Intel or AMD.</br>
 https://github.com/JamesCJ60/Universal-x86-Tuning-Utility